Ngoc-Cac/MaxFlowGA/README.md

     * networkx
     * tkmacosx (MacOS users need to install this library)

-Finally, you can now run the program by running main.py.
+4. Finally, you can now run the program by running main.py.
 You can run this in any IDE/code editor that supports Python.

+Please note that some features might not work properly on MacOS!

 ------------------------